Heat From Air

 It’s important the design for your new home is airtight.
 The more airtight the building is, the better the mechanical ventilation and heat recovery will work.

-A ducting system needs to be installed above the ceiling unless you don’t mind exposed duct work.
-If you’re planning more than one storey in your home, metal ‘web’ floor joist systems will be easier to work with on the upper floors, so that ducts can be run around easily above the ceiling on the ground floor.
+You need to install a ducting system above the ceiling unless you don’t mind exposed ductwork.
+If you plan more than one storey in your home, metal ‘web’ floor joist systems will be easier to work with on the upper floors, allowing you to run ducts easily above the ceiling on the ground floor.

 You will also need some space indoors for the EAHP, where all the ducts will flow to, and from.
 This would ideally be close to an exterior wall.